-• Corporal punishment should be used only after other corrective measures have been used without principal, assistant principal or teacher must consider
+• Corporal punishment should be used only after other corrective measures have been used without success.

 - the seriousness of the offense,

 - the nature and severity of the punishment,

 - the student's attitude,

 - the student's past behavior,

 - the student's age and

 - the student's physical condition.

 - Corporal punishment must be reasonable and moderate.

 - Corporal punishment may not be administered maliciously or for the purpose of revenge.

 - The only corporal punishment permitted will be paddling on the buttocks.

 - The time from when the offense is committed to when the punishment is administered should not be so long as to cause undue anxiety in the student.

-- A teacher or principal must punish corporally in the presence of a second professional school
+- A teacher or principal must punish corporally in the presence of a second professional school employee.